Moonbeam69/CICDDemo/README.md

    The default Docker builder is linux-based.
 I have not yet found out how to build a Docker image based on Windows.

-6. Exoplore GitHub MarketPlace for more interesting actions
+6. Explore GitHub MarketPlace for more interesting actions